yaghuti/security_content_wiki/Contributing-to-the-Project.md

 * Is the contribution architected correctly?
 * Is the contribution polished?

 For this project, we require at least one approval.
 A build from our continuous integration system must also be successful off of your branch.
-Please note that any new changes made with your existing pull request during review will automatically unapprove and retrigger another build/round of tests.
+Please note that any new changes made with your existing pull request during review will automatically unapproved and re-trigger another build/round of tests.

 ##### Documentation
 We can always use improvements to our documentation!
 Anyone can contribute to these docs--whether you’re new to the project, you’ve been around a long time, or if you just can’t stand seeing typos.